blind-oracle/cortex-tenant/README.md

 - Search each timeseries for a specific label name and extract a tenant ID from its value.
   If the label wasn't not found then it can fall back to a configurable default ID.
   If none is configured then the write request will be rejected.
-- Optionally removes this label the timeseries
+- Optionally removes this label from the timeseries
 - Groups timeseries by tenant
-- Issues a number of parallel per-tenant HTTP requests to Cortex adding the tenant HTTP header (`X-Scope-OrgID` by default)
+- Issues a number of parallel per-tenant HTTP requests to Cortex with the relevant tenant HTTP header (`X-Scope-OrgID` by default)

 ## Usage